paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 111

-**Texto original:**
-A company recently migrated a message processing system to AWS.
-The system receives messages into an ActiveMQ queue running on an Amazon EC2 instance.
-Messages are processed by a consumer application running on Amazon EC2.
-The consumer application processes the messages and writes results to a MySQL database running on Amazon EC2.
-The company wants this application to be highly available with low operational complexity.
-Which architecture offers the HIGHEST availability?

-**Tradução:**
 Uma empresa migrou recentemente um sistema de processamento de mensagens para a AWS.
 O sistema recebe mensagens em uma fila ActiveMQ executada em uma instância Amazon EC2.
 As mensagens são processadas por uma aplicação consumidora executada em Amazon EC2.
 A aplicação consumidora processa as mensagens e escreve os resultados em um banco de dados MySQL executado no Amazon EC2.
 A empresa deseja que essa aplicação tenha alta disponibilidade com baixa complexidade operacional.
 Qual arquitetura oferece a MAIOR disponibilidade?